klausweiss/dotfiles/nvim/pack/default/start/nvim-web-devicons/README.md

 ### Variants

 Light or dark color variants of the icons depend on `&background`.
+The variant can also be set manually in `setup` with the `variant` option.

 The variant is updated:
 - on `OptionSet` event for `background`, or
 - after explicitly calling `require("nvim-web-devicons").refresh()`.

 However, be advised that the plugin using nvim-web-devicons may have cached the icons.

+### Case Sensitivity

+Filename icons e.g. `"Dockerfile"` are case insensitively matched.

+Extension icons e.g. `"lua"` are case sensitive.

 ### Setup